-1. Muon Detectors: When cosmic ray particles (usually protons) hit the upper atmosphere, a shower of particles results that travel down to Earth's surface at nearly the speed of light.
-The majority of particles that reach the surface are muons, which are high-energy charged particles, and easy to detect.
-The simplest muon detector is a Geiger counter, and the initial "beta-test" detector units are based upon simple Geiger-Müller (G-M) detector tubes excited by several hundred volts of electrical charge.
-When a charged particle, such as a cosmic-ray-generated muon, passes through the G-M tube, a small spark occurs, which generates an electrical signal that goes to the Timestamp Generator.
+1. Muon Detectors: When cosmic ray particles (usually protons) hit the upper atmosphere, a large shower of particles travels down to Earth's surface at nearly the speed of light.
+The majority of particles that reach the surface are muons, high-energy charged particles that are easy to detect.
+The simplest muon detector is a Geiger counter, and the Beta detector units are based upon simple Geiger-Müller (G-M) detector tubes excited by several hundred volts of electrical charge.
+When a charged particle, such as a cosmic-ray-generated muon, passes through the G-M tube, a small spark occurs, generating an electrical signal that goes to the Timestamp Generator.